 - Cognitive flexibility

-One of the biggest changes from the forum’s 2015 list is that creativity will become one of the top three skills workers need.
+One of the biggest changes from the forum’s 2015 list is that creativity will become one of the top three skills workers need to be successful in a smart factory.
 And that’s because with the avalanche of changes associated with Industry 4.0 — including new technologies, new products and new ways of working — workers are going to have to become more creative in order to benefit.

 But inspiration is just the first stepping-stone on the pathway to a manufacturing career.
 The next thing high school students need to do is prepare, and PRIME schools provide them with the perfect place to do it.
 At PRIME schools, students acquire necessary manufacturing skills through tailored curriculum and training informed by the manufacturers in their local communities.